cyber-carpentry/group7/hydrology/README.md

 ### Step-2 Download the large input file "hampt_rd_data.sqlite"
 - Download the file from
 https://www.hydroshare.org/resource/9e1b23607ac240588ba50d6b5b9a49b5/

 - After download, put the file into hydrology folder

+-IF YOUR ARE USING VM:
-- Tip: if you are using a virtual machine, to transfer the file from your local machine to VM, use scp command.
+to transfer the file from your local machine to VM, use scp command.
 example: in your local machine terminal, run
 ```
 scp hampt_rd_data.sqlite username@to_host:/remote/directory/